“Lose A Pound A Week”

 - Keep a log of what you throw away.
-Having a record on paper of the contents of your garbage will let you know what you are getting rid of and help you plan your trash diet.
+As the saying goes, you can't measure what you don't know.
+So to really tackle this problem in your home or office, you have to know what you through away.
+Having a record of your garbage will let you know what you are getting rid of and help you plan your trash diet.

 - Track how much you throw out.
 Do this at the same time you track what you are tossing away.
-Count how many times you take out the trash each week or better yet, weigh each bag of trash on your bathroom scale.
-(Or, weigh yourself , then weigh yourself holding the bag of trash and subtract the first weight form the second to get the weight of your trash.
-Keep track of the weights for two or three weeks to get an idea of how much you are throwing away.
+Count how many times you take out the trash each week or better yet.
+YOu can count the bags you place into your trash cart.
+Or, if you want to get more precise, weigh each bag of trash on your bathroom scale.
+(Or, weigh yourself , then weigh yourself holding the bag of trash and subtract the first weight form the second to get the weight of your trash.)
+Keep track of your data for two or three weeks to get an idea of how much you are throwing away.

-- Draft a “Lose A Pound A Week” plan for your household based on the data you have collected.
+- Draft a plan for your household based on the data you have collected.

 FOOD WASTE